Top 9 Consequences of Incomplete Medical Records in Healthcare (and How to Fix Them)

 2. Time constraints

-Physicians who rely solely on manual entries, with incomplete documentation support without the help of trained medical scribes, experience higher rates of incomplete charts.
-They have to deal with both clinical and non-clinical tasks at the same time.
+Physicians who rely solely on manual entries without the help of trained remote medical scribes experience higher rates of incomplete charts.
+They have to handle both clinical and non-clinical tasks simultaneously.

 3. Insufficient documentation training